KuldeepSinh/js-jazz-mine/README.md

 Following are the books, I am refering.

-1. JavaScript : The Definitive Guide
+1. JavaScript : The Definitive Guide - David Flanagan
-2. JavaScript : The Good Parts
+2. JavaScript : The Good Parts - Douglas Crockford
-3. Secrets of the JavaScript Ninja
+3. Secrets of the JavaScript Ninja - John Resig & Bear Bilbeault

 Couple of more books, I would like to refer are...

-1. Functional JavaScript
+1. Functional JavaScript - Michael Fogus
-2. Effective JavaScript
+2. Effective JavaScript - David Herman

 I have following setup, but none is essential, there are other options to achive the same.